 How to get your stimulus check faster by direct deposit

-Editor’s Note: Looking for information about second stimulus payments?
-Check out our Coronavirus tax resource center for the latest information.
+Looking for updates how about the latest stimulus updates?
+Check out our Coronavirus tax resource center for details.

-At the end of March, Congress passed the CARES Act, one of the largest stimulus bills in U.S. history, to help the unprecedented number of people who are now out of work or facing other financial hardships due to the coronavirus pandemic.
-With the promise of money on the way, many Americans are asking how they can get their stimulus checks faster by direct deposit.
+In 2020, Congress passed two stimulus bills to help the unprecedented number of people who are now out of work or facing other financial hardships due to the coronavirus pandemic.
+With the promise of a second round of money on the way, many Americans are asking how to get direct deposit for their stimulus checks.

 We understand how important this payment is for taxpayers.
-To help you get the information you need, we’ve outlined instructions for providing your bank information and what you can expect.
+To help you get the information you need, we’ve outlined what you can expect.

 - Click Get My Payment.